 When Women Lead

-What is the Global Links Initiative?
+What is The Global Links Initiative?

 The Global Links Initiative is a public private partnership founded in 2011 by Crummer Graduate School of Business at Rollins College and the U.S. Department of State’s Office of Global Women’s Issues with corporate sponsorship.
 In 2020, the Rick and Susan Goings Foundation became the primary sponsor for the Global Links Initiative.
-With this funding, the Global Links Initiative will expand its reach across Latin America.

 Purpose